Bohnenblust--Hille inequality for cyclic groups: Applications

-Our main result for the Heisenberg--Weyl basis is the following dimension-free quantum analog of Bohnenblust--Hille inequality:
+Our main result for the Heisenberg--Weyl basis is the following quantum analog of Bohnenblust--Hille inequality:

-\begin{theorem} Fix a prime number $N> 2$ and suppose $d\ge 1$.
-Then the Bohnenblust--Hille inequalities hold for the Heisenberg--Weyl basis: for any $n\ge 1$ and any $A\in M_N(\C)^{\otimes n}$ of degree-$d$, we have
+\begin{theorem} Fix a prime number $K> 2$ and suppose $d\ge 1$.
+Then the Bohnenblust--Hille inequalities hold for the Heisenberg--Weyl basis: for any $n\ge 1$ and any $A\in M_K(\C)^{\otimes n}$ of degree-$d$, we have

-with $C(d,N)\le (N+1)^d \textnormal{BH}_{\Om_N}^{\le d}$.
-In particular, we may choose $C(d,N)=C_N^{d^2}$ for some constant $C_N>0$ depending only on $N$. \end{theorem}
+with $C(d,K)\le (K+1)^d \textnormal{BH}_{\Om_K}^{\le d}$.
+In particular, we may choose $C(d,K)=C_K^{d^2}$ for some constant $C_K>0$ depending only on $K$. \end{theorem}

-As the statement suggests, we may actually reduce the problem to the Bohnenblust--Hille inequality for cyclic groups $\Om_N^{n}, n\ge 1$, via the reduction proved in \cite{SVZ}.
-In this reduction step, we need $N$ to be prime.
+As the statement suggests, we may actually reduce the problem to the Bohnenblust--Hille inequality for cyclic groups $\Om_K^{n}, n\ge 1$, via the reduction proved in an earlier version of \cite{SVZ}.
+In this reduction step, we need $K$ to be prime at the time of writing.
 Then Theorem \ref{thm:bh HW} follows immediately from the reduction and Theorem \ref{thm:bh cyclic}.
-Here we assume the prime $N>2$.
-The $N=2$ case was contained in \cite{VZ22}.
-Namely the Bohnenblust--Hille inequalities in the quantum case for $N=2$ (Pauli matrices as basis) can be reduced to the classical case for $N=2$ (Boolean cube case \eqref{ineq:bh boolean}) up to an additional factor of $(N+1)^d=3^d$.
-In this case, the classical Bohnenblust--Hille constant is better $\BH^{\le d}_{\Omega_2}\le C^{\sqrt{d\log d}}$, so the quantum constant has a better upper bound of $3^dC^{\sqrt{d\log d}}\le C^d$ for some universal $C>0$.
+Here we assume the prime $K>2$.
+The $K=2$ case is contained in \cite{VZ22}.
+Namely the Bohnenblust--Hille inequalities in the quantum case for $K=2$ (Pauli matrices as basis) can be reduced to the classical case for $K=2$ (Boolean cube case \eqref{ineq:bh boolean}) up to an additional factor of $(K+1)^d=3^d$.
+In this case, the classical Bohnenblust--Hille constant has a better bound $\BH^{\le d}_{\Omega_2}\le C^{\sqrt{d\log d}}$, so the quantum constant has a better estimate of $3^dC^{\sqrt{d\log d}}\le C^d$ for some universal $C>0$.